Mahendra14/ReactRouterSetup/README.md

 Made use of outlet to add a wrapper over the about pages

 making use of useNavigate hook for navigating to different routes irrespective of children components

+React Router splits up the application to pages. ( state & logic )

+We can take out the Routes into a different folder as well